nicepay-dev/php-nicepay/README.md

 This is the Official PHP API client/library for NICEPAY Payment API.
 Visit [PHP Library](https://github.com/nicepay-dev/java-nicepay).
 More information about the product and see documentation at [NICEPAY Docs](https://docs.nicepay.co.id/) for more technical details.

-This library provides access to Nicepay BI SNAP APIs.
+This library provides access to Nicepay BI SNAP and V2 APIs for backend use.

 This library currently supports the following payment methods: